IT professionals working on a project

 challengers_by opentrends

-In conclusion, our TaaS was directly inspired by the Agile Manifesto (the principles, not its methodologies) and above all seeks cooperation, sustainable progress, and continuous improvement.
+In conclusion, our TaaS was directly inspired by the Agile Manifesto (the principles, not its methodologies) and, above all, seeks cooperation, sustainable progress, and continuous improvement.

 We invite you to meet our Agile Transformative TaaS leaders and learn how we can speed up custom software or architecture development for big and medium-sized companies.